From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Related work

 \citet{garg2022what} formulated ICL as learning a specific function class $\mathcal{F}$ from prompts of the form $\left(x_1, f(x_1), \ldots, x_n, f(x_n), x_{n+1}\right)$ and their corresponding responses $f(x_{n+1})$.
 Here, $f \in \mathcal{F}$, where $\mathcal{F}$ is a function class.
 In this context, ICL refers to the capability of a transformer to output a number close to $g(y_{n+1})$ given a prompt of the form $\left(y_1, g(y_1), \ldots, y_n, g(x_n), y_{n+1}\right)$, where $g \in \mathcal{F}$.
 Many studies adopted this regression formulation of ICL, with some linking ICL to gradient descent. \citet{akyurek2022learning, oswald2023transformers}, and \citet{dai2023why} proved that transformers are capable of implementing gradient descent, which results in their ICL ability. \citet{bai2023transformers} established generalization bounds for ICL and proved that transformers can perform algorithm selection like statisticians. \citet{zhang2024trained} showed that the gradient flow dynamics of transformers converge to a global minimum that enables ICL. \citet{huang2023in} investigated the learning dynamics of single-layer softmax transformers trained via gradient descent to perform ICL on linear functions. \citet{ahn2024transformers} explored the optimization landscape of transformers and proved that the optimal parameters coincide with an iteration of preconditioned~gradient~descent.

-In a related exploration, \citet{li2023the} showed that softmax regression models learned through gradient descent are similar to transformers. \citet{ren2023in} related ICL with softmax transformers to contrastive learning, where the inference process of ICL can be viewed as a form of gradient descent. \citet{mahankali2023one} proved that minimizing the pretraining loss is equivalent to a step of gradient descent in single-layer linear transformers. \citet{vladymyrov2024linear} established that linear transformers execute a variant of preconditioned gradient descent by maintaining implicit linear models.
-On the other hand, some studies argued that the ICL ability of transformers cannot be attributed to gradient descent. \citet{fu2023transformers} showed that ICL for linear regression tasks arises from higher-order optimization techniques like iterative Newton's method rather than gradient descent. \citet{wibisono2023on} demonstrated that transformers can perform ICL on unstructured data that lack explicit input-output pairings, with softmax attention playing an important role especially when using a single attention layer. \citet{shen2023do} provided empirical evidence that the equivalence between gradient descent and ICL might not be applicable in real-world scenarios.
+In a related exploration, \citet{li2023the} showed that softmax regression models learned through gradient descent are similar to transformers. \citet{ren2023in} related ICL with softmax transformers to contrastive learning, where the inference process of ICL can be viewed as a form of gradient descent. \citet{mahankali2023one} proved that minimizing the pre-training loss is equivalent to a step of gradient descent in single-layer linear transformers. \citet{vladymyrov2024linear} established that linear transformers execute a variant of preconditioned gradient descent by maintaining implicit linear models.
+On the other hand, some studies argued that the ICL ability of transformers cannot be attributed to gradient descent. \citet{fu2023transformers} showed that ICL for linear regression tasks arises from higher-order optimization techniques like iterative Newton's method rather than gradient descent. \citet{wibisono2023on} demonstrated that transformers can perform ICL on unstructured data whose prompt exemplars lack explicit pairings, with softmax attention playing an important role especially when using a single attention layer. \citet{shen2023do} provided empirical evidence that the equivalence between gradient descent and ICL might not be applicable in real-world scenarios. \textit{In contrast to these studies, our work provides a connection between ICL and classical language models like continuous bag of words (CBOW).
+Specifically, we show that ICL for word analogy tasks with semantically related word pairs can arise by modeling co-occurrence patterns via CBOW.}